rsyncOSX/rsyncuidocs/content/en/docs/advanced/toolssh.md

 The user can also apply local SSH keypath and identityfile and SSH port, which govern global settings, to each task.

-Ensure that the new SSH catalog has the appropriate permissions.
+Ensure that the new SSH directory has the appropriate permissions.
 Open a terminal window and execute the following command:

 ```bash
 chmod 700 ~/.ssh_rsyncosx